tranhelen/tranhelen/_posts/2016-12-05-carvingalife.md

 I took a look at what I did on a daily basis as well as my long-term goals and made course corrections where necessary.
 I'm no longer doing things which don't align with my values and I feel empowered when I say no instead of guilty.
 It simply gives me more time to focus on what I care about.

-It's given me such a strong sense of peace and happiness that I haven't felt in a while.
 It seems like a silly exercise, but a few hours for a few years of clarity is a fair trade.

 <hr class="small">